niolabs/docs/docs/services/service-design-patterns/environment-variables.md

-# Environment Variables
+# Environment variables

 The nio Platform allows you to define and use variables when configuring your instance, services, or blocks.
 These variables are called "environment variables" and are specified using the square bracket syntax: <br>`[[ ENV_VAR_NAME ]]`.
 There are several different use cases for environment variables which are detailed below.

 ---

-## Access Tokens and Other Secrets
+## Access tokens and other secrets

 Often a block will need some sort of access token or password in its configuration.
 Rather than store those in the block config directly, where they are visible in plain text, we recommend using an environment variable for that.
 Add an entry to your environment variable file `nio.env`.
 ```